smathur-splunk/workshops/docs/custom_dash.md

 		|---|---|
 		| ![Heatmap](images/custom_heatmap.png) | ![Demo heatmap](images/custom_demoheatmap.png) |

-	- Text

-		Splunk Observability supports creating "text" panels that support both Markdown and HTML.
-These panels also allow for adding images, which should be converted to base64.
-Text panels can be useful for dividing a dashboard into sections, making it easier to read.

 	- Table

 		Raw data can also be displayed along with its dimensions in the form of a data table.
 Precision and refresh rate can be customized.